iv4xr-project/aplib/docs/manual/tutorial_2.md

 ### Actions

-Before we formulate our strategy to solve the previously formulated goal, below is a number of actions that would be the building blocks for this strategy.
+Before we formulate our tactic to solve the previously formulated goal, below is a number of actions that would be the building blocks for this tactic.
 For example, the action below ask a question to the patient:

 ```java
 var q1 = action("q1")